onsi/migration-proposal/stories.prolific.md

 This can help us determine whether or not we want to implement background-migrations for things like rotating encryption keys.

 L: perf

+---

+The converger should run convergence, not the BBS.

+To do this we'll want to:

+1. Separate Task & Desired/Actual LRP convergence from the database-cleanup convergence.
+2. Have the BBS perform database-cleanup periodically.
+3. Have the Converger *fetch* data from the BBS, harmonize it, then update the BBS as relevant.

+L: versioning, cleanup

+---

+I can rollback a migration to an earlier release

+We can either run a bosh errand that triggers down-migrations to the specified version.
+Or (better?) we can write a drain script on the BBS that triggers the down-migration -- is there any way to specify the target version this way?
+If we go that direction how do we prevent other BBSes from rerunning up migrations.

+L: versioning, needs-definition